3 unique assignments given by professors in the College of Business

 “Students then find trends in the data,” explained Frost.
 “They look for which apps are popular with men, women, people who are organized or disorganized, even which apps sell well with other apps.
 It’s a great hands-on learning opportunity.”

 For some students, the project is more than a learning opportunity—it’s the start of a business venture.
-Matthew Saxon ’18 created an app called “Complete Fitness” for Frost’s class—but after the semester was over, he developed the app and began selling it on iTunes.
+Matthew Saxon ’18 created an app called “Complete Fitness” for Frost’s class, in which he actually developed and began selling on iTunes, after the semester concluded.

 “Dr. Frost’s app assignment is the most entertaining project I’ve had,” said Saxon.
 “It taught me a lot about the app building process and how much work is actually involved.”